-- (1) Conflicts with other events: Acceptable reasons to miss a scheduled exam include conflicting evening exams in courses with higher course numbers, religious holidays, military obligations, special curricular requirements (e.g., attending professional conferences), or participation in official UF-sanctioned activities such as athletic competitions, etc. For more information on such absences see the official UF Policy at https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/#absencestext).
-If you must be absent for an exam due to a documented and approved conflict known in advance, you must e-mail your instructor (atoth@chem.ufl.edu) the documentation at least one week prior to the scheduled exam and an early conflict exam will be scheduled for you. - (2) Missing an exam due to an emergency or sudden illness: If you are absent for an exam due to an unpredicted documented medical reason or family emergency, you must contact the instructor (atoth@chem.ufl.edu) as soon as possible, and you may be asked to have your excuse verified by the Dean of Students Office (DSO).
+(1) Conflicts with other events: Acceptable reasons to miss a scheduled exam include conflicting evening exams in courses with higher course numbers, religious holidays, military obligations, special curricular requirements (e.g., attending professional conferences), or participation in official UF-sanctioned activities such as athletic competitions, etc. For more information on such absences see the official UF Policy at https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/#absencestext).
+If you must be absent for an exam due to a documented and approved conflict known in advance, you must e-mail your instructor (attendance-policies/#absencestext).
+If you must be absent for an exam due to a documented and approved conflict known in advance, you must e-mail your instructor (attending chem.ufl.edu) the documentation at least one week prior to the scheduled exam and an early conflict exam will be scheduled for you.

+(2) Missing an exam due to an emergency or sudden illness: If you are absent for an exam due to an unpredicted documented medical reason or family emergency, you must contact the instructor (atoth@chem.ufl.edu) as soon as possible, and you may be asked to have your excuse verified by the Dean of Students Office (DSO).
 Your instructor will follow UF academic regulations in evaluating the notification and/or documentation received by you or by the DSO on your behalf.
 Once your instructor is satisfied with the validity of your exam absence a make-up exam will be scheduled after a reasonable amount of time, i.e., before the end of the semester.
 If your documentation is deemed insufficient to excuse your absence you will receive a zero on the missed exam.